CGCL-codes/XGCN_library/docs/source/user_guide/usage_examples/example_facebook.rst

             ├── val-one_pos_k_neg.pkl
             └── test-multi_pos_whole_graph.pkl

 Congratulations!
-Now we have a complete dataset instance, and is ready to run any models in XGCN!
+Now we have a complete dataset instance, and are able to run any models in XGCN!

 ---------------------
 Model Running